Posted on: May 17, 2017

 Friday, June 9, 10 a.m.

-Rudy Buttignol is an internationally acclaimed documentary filmmaker and producer who has contributed to the growth and quality of Canadian documentary filmmaking for more than 20 years.
+Rudy Buttignol is an internationally acclaimed documentary filmmaker and producer who has contributed to the growth and quality of Canadian documentary filmmaking for more than 40 years.
 A tireless advocate for the arts in his role as president and CEO of British Columbia’s Knowledge Network, one of Canada’s most respected public broadcasters, Buttignol has directly impacted the success and international reputation of Canada’s film and television industry.
-His many awards and accolades include the Order of Canada (2015), Queen Elizabeth II Diamond Jubilee Medal (2013), Hot Docs’ Mogul Award (2007), Donald Brittain Award (2004), and nine Gemini Awards (1998-2004).
-The founding chair of the Documentary Organization of Canada and founder of the Hot Docs Financing Forum, he has also served on the boards of the Vancouver International Film Festival, Banff Media Festival and Hot Docs International Film Festival.
+In recognition of his contributions to Canadian documentary filmmaking and his role in transforming the Knowledge Network, he was awarded a Queen Elizabeth II Diamond Jubilee Medal in 2013, and was appointed a member of the Order of Canada in 2015.
+The founding chair of the Documentary Organization of Canada, he has also served on the boards of several international film festivals.
 Buttignol’s passion to educate through the arts exemplifies the lifelong quest for knowledge TRU aims to foster in our students.

 Senator Murray Sinclair, Honorary Doctor of Laws